jotamjr/ctfs/HTB/Traverxec/Readme.md

 ## Recon ##
-As always the first step is to identify the services running on the target, there are different tools for this but we are going to use nmap for this.
+As always the first step is to identify the services running on the target, there are different tools for this but we are going to use nmap.

 ```
 > nmap -sC -sT -sV -oA recon traverxec.htb